What is the Raw Material Inventory?

 Consider the inventory of a large Oil Company – Shell.
-In the notes to the balance sheet, the raw material inventories for the Company are stated as the ‘Oil, gas and chemicals’ and ‘Materials’.
+In the notes to the balance sheetThe Balance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company., the raw material inventories for the Company are stated as the ‘Oil, gas and chemicals’ and ‘Materials.’

-General Motors, which is one of the biggest automobile Company.
-They purchase a variety of raw material which includes parts, supplies from various suppliers which are used to make the end products i.e. cars.
+General Motors is one of the biggest automobile companies.
+They purchase a variety of raw materials, including parts and supplies from various suppliers, which are used to make the end products, i.e., cars.
 The raw materials for General motors include various kinds of metals like steel, aluminum, resins, copper, lead, and platinum.

-In the annual report, the carmaker has not specifically mentioned the raw materials but combined the cost of such inventory at the end of the year.
-The raw material at the end of the year 2017 and 2018 was nearly similar with $ 4,274 Mn at Dec.
-2018 and $ 4,203 Mn at Dec.
+The carmaker has not specifically mentioned the raw materials but combined the cost of such inventory at the end of the year in the annual report.
+The raw material at the end of 2017 and 2018 was nearly similar to $ 4,274 Mn in Dec.
+2018 and $ 4,203 Mn in Dec.
 2017.

 Consider Boeing Inc., one of the largest aircraft manufacturers.
-The Company has not disclosed it specifically but they have provided inventories as per their various aircraft contracts.
-However, in general, raw material includes used aircraft, stock materials, and spare parts.
+The Company has not disclosed it specifically, but they have provided inventories per their various aircraft contracts.
+However, raw material includes used aircraft, stock materials, and spare parts.

-Now, we consider Microsoft Inc. producer of windows, laptops, software and various other computer products.
+We consider Microsoft Inc.’s producer of windows, laptops, software, and various other computer products.

-Similar to the above examples various industries have various raw material used in the production of finished goods.
+Similar to the above examples, various industries have various raw materials used to produce finished goods.